Partial Wasserstein Covering: Abstract

 \section{Abstract}

-We consider a general task called \emph{partial Wasserstein covering} with the goal of emulating a large dataset (e.g., application dataset) using a small dataset (e.g., development dataset) in terms of the empirical distribution by selecting a small subset from a candidate dataset and adding it to the small dataset.
+We consider a general task called \emph{partial Wasserstein covering} with the goal of providing information on what patterns are not being taken into account in a dataset (e.g., dataset used during development) compared with another dataset(e.g., dataset obtained from actual applications).
 We model this task as a discrete optimization problem with \emph{partial Wasserstein divergence} as an objective function.
-Although this problem is NP-hard, we prove that it has the submodular property, allowing us to use a greedy algorithm with a 0.63 approximation.
-However, the greedy algorithm is still inefficient because it requires linear programming for each objective function evaluation.
-To overcome this difficulty, we propose \emph{quasi-greedy} algorithms for acceleration, which consist of a series of techniques such as sensitivity analysis based on strong duality and the so-called $C$-transform in the optimal transport field.
-Experimentally, we demonstrate that we can efficiently make two datasets similar in terms of partial Wasserstein divergence, including driving scene datasets.
+Although this problem is NP-hard, we prove that it satisfies the submodular property, allowing us to use a greedy algorithm with a 0.63 approximation.
+However, the greedy algorithm is still inefficient because it requires solving linear programming for each objective function evaluation.
+To overcome this inefficiency, we propose \emph{quasi-greedy} algorithms that consist of a series of acceleration techniques, such as sensitivity analysis based on strong duality and the so-called $C$-transform in the optimal transport field.
+Experimentally, we demonstrate that we can efficiently fill in the gaps between the two datasets and find missing scene in real driving scenes datasets.